-In Fig. \ref{fig:NST} we plot the number of singlets and triplet$_{\uparrow\downarrow}$s forming all over the entire system as a function of temperature.
-In the low $T$ limit, all bonds are only singlet and triplet$_{\uparrow\downarrow}$ and the sum goes to $L/2$.
-On the other hand, in the high temperature limit, singlet and the three triplets have the same probability, so the sum goes to $L/8$.
-As a numerical check, we also plot and compare Eq. (\ref{EETpNst}) with the numerically obtained data for EE.
-We of course see full agreement.
+In Fig. \ref{fig:NST}, we plot the number of singlets and triplet$_{\uparrow\downarrow}$s forming in the entire system as a function of the temperature.
+In the low $T$ limit, all bonds are only singlet and triplet$_{\uparrow\downarrow}$, and the sum goes to $L/2$.
+On the other hand, in the high-temperature limit, the singlet and the three triplets have the same probability, so the sum goes to $L/8$.
+As a numerical check, we also plot and compare Eq. (\ref{EETpNst}) with the numerically obtained data for the EE.
+We see full agreement.

-XX spin chain, that we employed in this paper, gives us a schematic representation of the bonds forming in the system.
-But, this picture is not always in hand, so in general to see both short- and long range-correlations, we can utilize the random partitioning method.
-In particular, the behavior of EE in Hamiltonians with local and non-local interactions would be interesting.
-Random partitioning can also be used in characterizations of the phase transition, for example for the Anderson delocalized-localized phase transition\cite{unpub}.
-Beside that, we only considered the uniform probability distribution, i.e. each site have the same chance to belong to the subsystem.
-Considering non-uniform probabilities could also be useful and give us more physical insights.
+The XX spin chain, which we employed in this paper, gives us a schematic representation of the bonds forming in the system.
+However, this picture is not always available.
+So in general, to see both short- and long- range-correlations, we can use the random partitioning method.
+In particular, the behavior of the EE in a Hamiltonian with local and non-local interactions would be interesting.
+The random partitioning can also be used in characterizations of the phase transition.
+For example, in the Anderson delocalized-localized phase transition\cite{https://doi.org/10.48550/arxiv.2208.11409}.
+Besides, we only considered the uniform probability distribution, i.e., each site has the same chance to belong to the subsystem.
+Considering non-uniform probabilities could also be helpful and give us more physical insights.